 You don't want to use VB.
 Its variants take 3 out of 4 places for the most dreaded languages in the Stack Overflow's 2017 Developer Survey.
 Use it only if its the only language you know.

 Although still only supported by the TWS API Beta at the time of this writing, all functionality is implemented.
 Python is relatively easy-to-use programming language in which you can write code fast.
 Since it's not statically-typed, there are limitations to how much IDE can help you with hints, but the advantage is that less code is required.

 It'll take much less time to write an equivalent program in Python than in any other language on the list (supposed you know all the languages equally well).
 It's quite easy to make trading program and a backtest that use the same trading-logic code, which is what you want to do if you want to be sure the backtest works correctly.
 This would take more time in C# or Java.

 In most cases, probably 80%+, I'd recommend Python, especially once it comes out of Beta.
 Smaller and middle-sized trading programs will benefit the most from the easiness-of-use that comes with Python.

 But I would not recommend Python when the project is going to be larger.
 I'd say that is more than around 10,000 lines of code.
 With the increased size the lack of static types can hurt the ability to write robust code.
 It's easier to introduce bugs.
 After a certain project size, it just takes longer to read/write Python code than when using one of the more strict programming languages.
 I'd choose C# when using Windows and Java when using other platforms.

-In the end, you want to choose the programming language you know best, or one you want to learn.
-If you know all equally well or know none, I'd recommend what I've written above - probably Python, or C#/Java for large projects.
+In the end, you want to choose the programming language you or your team knows best.
+If you know all equally well, I'd recommend what I've written above - Python.